Asymptotics of Muttalib-Borodin determinants with Fisher-Hartwig singularities: Introduction and statement of results

 where $I_{2m}$ is the $2m \times 2m$ identity matrix, and $\mathsf{N}(\vec{0},I_{2m})$ is a multivariate normal random variable of mean $\vec{0}=(0,\ldots,0)$ and covariance matrix $I_{2m}$. \item[(c)] Let $k_{j}=[n \int_{a}^{t_{j}}\rho(x)dx]$, $j=1,\ldots,m$, where $[x]:= \lfloor x + \frac{1}{2}\rfloor$ is the closest integer to $x$.
 Consider the random variables $Z_{n}(t_{j})$ defined by

 As $n \to +\infty$, we have

 \item[(d)] For all small enough $\delta >0$ and $\epsilon >0$, there exist $c>0$ and $n_{0}>0$ such that

 for all $n \geq n_{0}$. \end{itemize} \end{theorem} \begin{proof} See Section \ref{Section: rigidity}. \end{proof} \begin{remark} For $\theta=1$, the terms of order $1$ in \eqref{asymp expectation}--\eqref{convergence in distribution 1} are also known and can be obtained using the results of \cite{DIK}.
 The generalization of these formulas for general external potential (in the one-cut regime), but again for $\theta=1$, can be obtained using \cite{Charlier, CharlierGharakhloo}.
-Analogous asymptotic formulas for the expectation and variance of the counting function of several universal point processes are also available in the literature, see e.g. \cite{SoshnikovSineAiryBessel, ChSine, ChCl3, ChBessel, DXZ2020 thinning, ChPearcey} for the sine, Airy, Bessel and Pearcey point processes.
+We point out that analogous asymptotic formulas for the expectation and variance of the counting function of several universal point processes are also available in the literature, see e.g. \cite{SoshnikovSineAiryBessel, ChSine, ChCl3, ChBessel, DXZ2020 thinning, ChPearcey} for the sine, Airy, Bessel and Pearcey point processes.

 The results \eqref{convergence in distribution 1} and \eqref{convergence in distribution 2} are central limit theorems (CLTs) for test functions with discontinuities and log singularities.
-For $\theta=1$ but general potential, analogous CLTs can also be derived from the results of \cite{Charlier, CharlierGharakhloo}.
-Also, in the very recent work \cite{BMP2021}, the authors obtained an analogous CLT for $\beta$-ensembles with a general potential (in the case where the equilibrium measure has two soft edges).
+For $\theta=1$ but general potential, similar CLTs can also be derived from the results of \cite{Charlier, CharlierGharakhloo}.
+Also, in the recent work \cite{BMP2021}, the authors obtained a comparable CLT for $\beta$-ensembles with a general potential (in the case where the equilibrium measure has two soft edges).

 The probabilistic upper bounds \eqref{probabilistic upper bound 1}--\eqref{probabilistic upper bound 2} show that the maximum fluctuations of $N_{n}$, and of the random points $\xi_{1},\ldots,\xi_{n}$, are of order $\frac{\log n}{n}$ with overwhelming probability.
 In comparison, \eqref{def of Zn} shows that the individual fluctuations are of order $\frac{\smash{\sqrt{\log n}}}{n}$.
 Both \eqref{probabilistic upper bound 1} and \eqref{probabilistic upper bound 2} are statements concerning the bulk of the MB ensemble \eqref{MB density}--\eqref{weight w0} and can be compared with other global bulk rigidity estimates such as \cite{ErdosYauYin, ArguinBeliusBourgade, ChhaibiMadauleNajnudel, HolcombPaquette, PaquetteZeitouni, LambertCircular, CFLW, CGMY2020, BMP2021}.
 We expect the upper bounds \eqref{probabilistic upper bound 1}--\eqref{probabilistic upper bound 2} to be sharp (including the constants $\frac{1}{\pi}$), but Theorem \ref{theorem J} alone is not sufficient to prove the complementary lower bound.